-Phosphorus affected areas (Schedule A of AEMCoP) listed alphabetically (click each link to open a PDF map): Campbell River (Surrey), Chilliwack and Vedder Rivers and Cultus Lake, Christina Lake Basin, Coquitlam River, Cusheon Lake, Kanaka Creek, Maxwell Lake, Nicola River, Nicomekl River, Okanagan Lake Basin, Pitt and Alouette Rivers, Serpentine River, Shuswap Lake Basin, St. Mary Lake, Thompson River, Vancouver Island Watercourses, Weston Lake, Williams Lake Basin
+Phosphorus affected areas (Schedule A of AEMCoP) listed alphabetically (click each link to open a PDF map): Campbell River (Surrey), Chilliwack and Vedder Rivers and Cultus Lake, Christina Lake Basin, Coquitlam River, Cusheon Lake, Kanaka Creek, Maxwell Lake, Nicola River, Nicomekl River, Okanagan Lake Basin, Pitt and Alouette Rivers, Serpentine River, Shuswap Lake Basin and Shuswap River Watershed, St. Mary Lake, Thompson River, Vancouver Island Watercourses, Weston Lake, Williams Lake Basin

 Vulnerable Aquifers (Schedule B of AEMCoP) listed alphabetically (click each link to open a PDF map): Abbotsford, Chilliwack, Cobble Hill, Coldstream, Cranbrook, Creston, Grand Forks, Hullcar Aquifers, Langley, Lumby, Montrose, Nakusp, Okanagan Falls, Oliver, Osoyoos, Penticton, Sicamous, Spallumcheen, Sunnybrae, Tappen, Williams Lake